GabrielSousaM/The-Sun/README.md

 # The-Sun
- A little animation of the sun rotating made with HTML and CSS
+ An animation made to practice animations with HTML and CSS